kervi/doc/source/index.rst

 Wire up sensors, controllers and other devices to your Raspberry PI and link them to web based dashboards and internal application logic.

+You don't need any knowledge about web servers, html or web programming.
+You configure the ui of your kervi application in python code and the framework creates the web ui.

 Features of the framework are:

-* Python classes for handling sensor readings and display on dashboards.
+* Python classes for handling sensors, displays, motors, gpio and other hardware.
 * Python classes for handling user interactions from controllers on dashboards.
 * Integrated camera handling (Raspberry PI camera at the moment)
 * Device driver library for common devices
-* Easy dashboard setup.
+* Very easy dashboard setup.
 * Dashboard UI is responsive and scales from mobile phones to desktop.
 * Multi process oriented by spreading over more than one core.
 * Multi device oriented by connecting multiple Raspberry Pi's in one large application.